-2.3.
-All staff involved in the preparation and testing of food and drink for sensory and consumer evaluation will have received appropriate training for their role, and have received food hygiene training at least to the Basic Food Hygiene Certificate level.

-2.4.
-Assessors should give informed consent to tests on non-standard foods, and should be allowed to withdraw from the panel at any time, without penalty or having to give a reason.
-The work should be described in such detail as is appropriate, given the purpose of the work, and any information that might be relevant to possible unidentified hazards should be explained.
+- 2.3.
+All staff involved in the preparation and testing of food and drink for sensory and consumer evaluation will have received appropriate training for their role and have received food hygiene training to at least the Food Hygiene and Safety Certificate Level 2 for food handlers and Level 3 for managers and supervisors.
+It is also recommended that staff undertake the Food Standards Agency Food Allergy and Intolerance training.
+(Ref.
+5) - 2.4.
+Assessors should give informed consent to all tests and should be allowed to withdraw from the panel at any time, without penalty or having to give a reason.
+The work should be described in such detail as is appropriate, given the purpose of the work.
+Any information that might be relevant to possible unidentified hazards should be explained.
 This is particularly relevant in, for example, sensory Quality Control testing, in which there is a small but finite risk of unknown hazards.

-2.5.
-Recording of data on assessors should be in accordance with the provisions of relevant data protection legislation of the country concerned.
+An explanation should be given of how the data will be stored and used. - 2.5.
+Recording and handling of all data, including video and sound recording data, on assessors should be in accordance with the provisions of relevant data protection legislation of the country concerned. - 2.6.

-2.6.
 Potential adverse effects on the health of assessors should be avoided, and if the risk cannot be avoided, it should be minimised.
 Specific considerations regarding risks to health are given below.
-Examples of potential risks to health are given in Appendix I.

-- Assessor recruitment procedures should be designed to identify known health problems, underlying conditions, allergies and intolerances, and may include occupational health and/or medical assessment and clearance to participate.
+Examples of potential risks to health are given in Appendix I. - Assessor recruitment procedures should be designed to identify known health problems, underlying conditions, allergies and intolerances, and may include occupational health and/or medical assessment and clearance to participate.
 Particular care must be taken in the case of exposure to novel foods to elicit information concerning potential allergic reactions, for example by seeking information on the atopic status of the subject and any family history of atopy. - Assessors' continuing health should be considered.
 A procedure should be in place to review assessors' health prior to each test to confirm they are fit to participate.
-Assessors carrying out regular testing, such as through participation in a sensory panel, should have regular health reviews to ensure they remain fit to participate. - Test samples and products should be microbiologically safe, and if necessary the tests should be approved by a food microbiologist or should be subject to microbiological testing.
+Assessors carrying out regular testing, such as through participation in a sensory panel, should have regular health reviews to ensure they remain fit to participate. - Test samples and products should be microbiologically safe, and if necessary, the tests should be approved by a food microbiologist or should be subject to microbiological testing.
 This is particularly important for shelf-life and accelerated shelf-life testing. - Test samples and products should also be assessed for potential chemical and physical hazards. - Products which have been returned from a consumer should never be tested on volunteer assessors as the composition cannot be verified as safe.
 Products retained from a batch where there has been a consumer complaint should not be consumed by or exposed to assessors without risk assessment. - Tests should be designed to minimise the amount consumed for health and nutritional reasons.
-In particular, tests on ingredients should consider the risks of consumption above normal levels. - Chronic effects on health should be considered, for example in long-term testing on alcoholic beverages.
-If appropriate, medical tests should be included as part of panel screening procedures.
+In particular, tests on ingredients should consider the risks of consumption above normal levels. - Chronic effects on health should be considered, for example, in long-term testing on alcoholic beverages (Ref.
+6), foods high in sugar, salt, saturated fat, caffeine, etc. If appropriate, medical tests should be included as part of panel screening procedures.
 Records of consumption should be kept and health monitored on an ongoing basis. - Preparation and serving of food test samples should adhere to good hygiene practices and safety standards (Ref.
-5), including assessing the health of food handlers, for example, to exclude those recent with recent gastro-intestinal illness.
+7), including assessing the health of food handlers, for example, to exclude those with recent gastro-intestinal infectious illness.